Gamut73/Gibbs/README.md

      - You can use getAnimeList() to get a list of the anime result objects and use them.
 (The mal-api will help you with that)

   *The speed of the program is limited by the speed of the mal-api.

+# Required Libraries

+- urllib : for server queries
+- bs4 (BeautifulSoup): for scraping
+- mal : the myanimelist api
+- plotly: for plotting the results' table